doulabglobal/vigia-incubanet-framework/vif/10-templates.md

 - SOP manuals
 - Investment process templates

-Together, these tools enable **immediate deployment** of the Vigía IncubaNet Framework (VIF) in any country.
+Together, these tools enable **immediate deployment** of the Vigía Incubation Framework (VIF) in any country.

 ## © Copyright